 In order to get to Area 51 you will have to drive through the Nevada desert along Route 375, also known as the Extraterrestrial Highway!

 In the middle of nowhere you will pass the small town of Rachel.
 It would probably not exist if it weren’t for the legions of alien hunters who has roamed through the area for several decades.

 Rachel is the only town in the proximity of Area 51 and practically consists of a small building called Little A’Le’Inn.
 They certainly know how to catch the eye of by-passers with UFO signs and a small flying saucer towed by a truck.

 Notice the sign on the roof, saying “self parking” for saucers.
 Their “Alien Burger” is supposedly famous, but I wasn’t that impressed by it.
 However, the place was featured in the X-Files season six episode “Dreamland II”, which makes it a compulsory stop for any alien hunter!

-One of the silliest items in the area is the so called Black Mailbox, located on Route 375 where the dirt road intersection starts towards Area 51.
+One of the strangest items in the area is the so-called Black Mailbox, located on Route 375 where the dirt road intersection starts towards Area 51.
 According to UFO lore it was supposed to be the actual mailbox of Area 51, which made it a place of interest for weird people who expected to find classified documents in there.